fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 * :class:`ACCounter <spikingjelly.activation_based.op_counter.ac.ACCounter>`:
   counts addition-like arithmetic work that is not modeled as MAC.

-These counters are complementary rather than interchangeable.
-For example, a spike-driven linear layer may have non-zero SynOps and ACs while having zero MACs.
+The counters measure different work.
+A spike-driven linear layer may produce SynOps and ACs but no MACs. ``SynOpCounter`` counts only binary spike inputs;

-``SynOpCounter`` deserves one extra remark: it only becomes meaningful when the relevant layer really receives binary spike inputs.
-If the same layer receives dense floating-point activations, the SynOp count can legitimately be zero.
+dense floating-point inputs produce zero SynOps.

 .. code-block:: python